PixelsCamp/docs/FAQ.md

 No. The other members in your team must also be approved attendees.
 And to be approved they must apply for the event (individually).

+* **Are there prizes for winning one of these activities?**

+In most cases, yes.
+But we won't tell you what the prize is in advance. ;)

 ## SPEAKERS AND SPONSORS